Arsenaultm90/School/Year 1/Semester 02/ECON 1001 - Intro To Microeconomics/Lecture 15 - Price Discrimination.md

 It allows firms to **capture more consumer surplus** and **increase profits** by charging customers based on their **willingness to pay**.

+---
+#### When is price discrimination possible?

+Three requirements:
+1. Firms have market power (not possible in perfect competition)
+2. Consumers differ in their willingness to pay and the firm has the ability to separate them (based on age, gender, etc.)
+3. No resale is possible (no arbitrage

+---
 ##### **Perfect Price Discrimination (First-Degree)**
 **Definition:**
 	The seller charges **each consumer** the **maximum price** they are **willing to pay**.
 There is **no consumer surplus**—the firm captures all of it.